satcar77/tech-interview-problems/README.md

 150. You are given an N by N matrix of random letters and a dictionary of words.
 Find the maximum number of words that can be packed on the board from the given dictionary.
 A word is considered to be able to be packed on the board if:
+- It can be found in the dictionary

+- It can be constructed from untaken letters by other words found so far on the board

+- The letters are adjacent to each other (vertically and horizontally, not diagonally).

 ```
 { 'eat', 'rain', 'in', 'rat' }

 ```

 151. Implement a PrefixMapSum class with the following methods:
+- insert(key: str, value: int): Set a given key's value in the map.
+If the key already exists, overwrite the value.
+- sum(prefix: str): Return the sum of all values of keys that begin with a given prefix.
 For example, you should be able to run the following code:
 ```
 mapsum.insert("columnar", 3)